-The process for ensuring that parents receive information about these procedural rights is described in the Special Education Procedures Manual.
-The Procedural Safeguards Manual for Parents is special publication is for parents.
+The process for ensuring that parents receive information about these procedural rights is described in the Iowa Special Education Procedures on the Iowa IDEA Information website.

-Parents of students ages birth to age three served in Early ACCESS also have rights, known as procedural safeguards, which apply to every aspect of the early intervention process, including evaluation, access to records and individualized family services plan (IFSP) team participation.
+Parents of students birth to age 3 served in Early ACCESS also have rights, known as procedural safeguards, which apply to every aspect of the early intervention process, including evaluation, access to records and Individualized Family Service Plan (IFSP) team participation.

 These parental rights and procedural safeguards are provided in the Early ACCESS Procedural Safeguards Manual for Parents.

-For access to the Special Education Procedures Manual, Procedural Safeguards Manual for Parents, Early ACCESS Procedural Safeguards Manual for Parents and other important documents, visit our Guidance Documents page.
+For access to the Special Education Procedures Manual, Procedural Safeguards Manual for Parents, Early ACCESS Procedural Safeguards Manual for Parents and other important documents, visit the Iowa IDEA Information website.